 2022 Mazda MX-30 battery and range

 One criticism of the Mazda MX-30 is its rather low range.
-At 35.5 kWh, it only gives it a range of 124 miles.
-Of course, those that opt for the hybrid model will have the advantage of being able to use gas when necessary, though typically hybrids tend to offer much lower battery-only range.
-But even then, the MX-30 gets outclassed in terms of range by the 40 kWh Nissan Leaf and the Mini Electric - both of which are noticeably cheaper.
+At 35.5 kWh, it only gives it a range of 100 miles.
+That means the MX-30 gets outclassed in terms of range by the 40 kWh Nissan Leaf and the Mini Electric - both of which are noticeably cheaper.

 Mazda has a justification for this, however.

 "We should not be excessive with battery size," said Christian Schultze of Mazda Europe's R&D. "We should consider how much range does a customer really need and how much battery [capacity] can we avoid to reduce CO2 substantially."

-As for charging, the MX-30 will be able to handle Level 2 and DC fast charging stations.
+As for charging, the MX-30 will be able to handle Level 2 and DC rapid charging stations.
 The battery can reach an 80% charge in 36 minutes using DC fast charging.
 Mazda is also partnering with ChargePoint to offer solutions around California.

 2022 Mazda MX-30 performance